nathanael-cho/baby-shower-scorer/README.md

 # Baby Shower Scorer

-This repository contains all the files used to score the questionnaire distriuted at our baby shower.
+This repository contains all the files used to score the questionnaire distributed at our baby shower.